jreviews/jreviews-4-release/README.md

 If you want to test JReviews 4 Alpha that would be very much appreciated it and you can download it from the client area.

 If you are creating a brand new JReviews site, download the package and install as usual per the [documentaiton](https://www.jreviews.com/docs/installation).

+> **With JReviews 4 is is necessary to enable/activate the s2framework in both Joomla and WordPress.
+This is IMPORTANT because it wasn't necessary with JReviews 3.**

 If you are upgrading an existing site: